satwikkottur/VisualWord2Vec/word2vecVisual/README.md

     * Make sure all the paths are accessible and correctly set
     * Any change to this file, should be followed by re-compiling the code

+1. `liblinearWrapper.h`:
+    * Additionally, you also need to link the correct path to liblibear

 To run either cs or vp, comment or uncomment corresponding wrapper calls in `trainModel()` function of visword2vec.
 And then `make cs` or `make vp` for the two tasks correspondingly to compile and run. `make` simply compiles while